-The Board provides administrators, staff, students and other members of the school community - including families and those who support families - with opportunities to acquire the knowledge, skills, attitudes, and behaviour needed to identify, and raise awareness of, racism, discriminatory biases and systemic barriers.
-The Board supports mandated professional development in the area of anti-racism, social justice, equity, and Indigenous education in an effort to dismantle systemic barriers.
+The Board provides administrators, staff, students and other members of the school community including families and those who support families - with opportunities to acquire the knowledge, skills, attitudes, and behaviour needed to identify, and raise awareness of, racism, anti-racism discriminatory biases and systemic barriers.
+The Board supports professional development in the area of anti-racism, social justice, equity and Indigenous education in an effort to dismantle systemic barriers.
 The Board supports both staff and students in their own efforts to promote anti-racism, equity, social justice, Indigenous education and anti-discrimination in schools and classrooms.
-The Board encourages and supports staff and students in their efforts to promote social justice, equity, and anti-discrimination in schools and classrooms.